sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 resource_names    |
 -------------|------
-description  | Specific resource names that the rule has permission to access.
-Resource name permissions are only taken into account for requests using `get`, `update`, and `delete` verbs. required     | false type         | Array example      | {{< language-toggle >}}
+description  | Names of specific individual resources that the rule has permission to access.
+Resource name permissions are only taken into account for requests that use `get`, `update`, and `delete` verbs. required     | false type         | Array example      | {{< language-toggle >}}